 Students at the camp will learn through experience and from working professionals in the journalism and media field.

 Whitten said that the school’s award-winning faculty created the camp’s curriculum.
-“They basically each proposed their passion project, then after receiving all of the proposals from faculty, I went through them with Regina Lawrence and Dean Juan-Carlos Molleda.”
+“They basically each proposed their passion project, then after receiving all of the proposals from faculty, I went through them with Regina Lawrence and Dean Juan-Carlos Molleda,” he said.

-They chose 10 classes covering diverse topics, ranging from Basics of Photojournalism to Sport Brand Strategy.
+In the end, the SOJC team chose 10 classes covering diverse topics ranging from Basics of Photojournalism to Sport Brand Strategy.
 Whitten explained that “the goal was to represent all parts of the SOJC — both the multimedia side and the advertising side.”

 Students who complete the camp can earn one general elective college credit from the University of Oregon.
 The tuition of $850 per student includes one week of journalism and leadership skills development, on-campus housing, transportation to and from the Eugene airport, meals and all other scheduled activities, including a luau.
 The programming will include presentations by featured speakers Sonya Ross, Gary Metzker, Sarah Barshop and Yvonne Leow.